 Select the Right Tools and Cutting Parameters:

-To machine brass fittings effectively, it is crucial to have the appropriate tools and cutting parameters.
+machine brass fittings effectively, it is crucial to have the appropriate tools and cutting parameters.
 Carbide or high-speed steel (HSS) tools are commonly used for brass machining.
 Carbide tools offer excellent durability and performance, while HSS tools are more affordable and suitable for less demanding applications.
 Additionally, using sharp tools is essential to minimize heat buildup and achieve cleaner cuts.

 When it comes to cutting parameters, consider a slower cutting speed to prevent overheating and work hardening of the brass material.
 Start with a conservative feed rate and increase it gradually to find the optimal balance between material removal and surface finish.